All Episodes

 Most of you for years.

-You've you you've heard me tell you that there was not going to be any indictments for the deep state in the first Trump administration.
+You've heard me tell you that there was not going to be any indictments of the deep state in the first Trump administration because I knew that Sessions was weak.

-I knew Barr was ultra bad.
+I knew Barr was ultra-bad.

-And I I understood who the players were and who they had at the head of the FBI.
+And I understood who the players were and who they had at the head of the FBI.

-And Trump's admitted he wasn't very sophisticated on how Washington works, because he was not an insider.
+And Trump's admitted he wasn't very sophisticated on how Washington works because he was not an insider.

 And so he's learned a lot.